Unboxed-Software/solana-course/content/token22-metadata.md

 ## 2. Create NFT with metadata-pointer

 Historically, developers stored metadata in data accounts using a metadata on-chain program; mainly `Metaplex`.
 However, this had some drawbacks.
-For example the mint account to which the metadata attached had no awareness of the metadata account.
+For example the mint account to which the metadata "attached" had no awareness of the metadata account.
 So to figure out if a particular account had metadata we'd have to PDA the mint and the `Metaplex` program together and see if a Metadata account existed.

 To solve this problem, Solana introduced an extension called `metadata-pointer` extension, which is simply a field in the mint account itself that points to the account that holds the metadata for this token.
 This will make it easier for client apps to find the respective metadata-account and retrieve the metadata.